superlinked/VectorHub/docs/use_cases/retrieval_from_image_and_text.md

 ![](assets/use_cases/retrieval_from_image_and_text/table_multimodal_vit_embed_image_text.png)

 In experiment 5, the rank order of the two ViT-based OpenCLIP models on the COCO dataset is inverted (from what it was in experiment 4), but they perform comparably well - on both the COCO and Open Images V7 datasets.
-In the BLIP experiments (below), the BLIP models once again prove to be more efficient, with the largest model reaching an MRR score of 0.4953 and 0.112 on COCO and Open Images V7 datasets, respectively.
+In the BLIP experiments (below), the BLIP models once again prove to be more efficient; the largest model had an MRR score of 0.4953 on the COCO dataset - marginally (0.26%) better than the ViT model, and 0.112 on Open Images V7 - 7.07% better than the ViT model.

 ![](assets/use_cases/retrieval_from_image_and_text/table_multimodal_vit_embed_image_text_blip.png)